Onyx-Protocol/Onyx/docs/protocol/papers/federated-consensus.md

 ## Policy enforcement

-The block generator may enforce local “policies” to filter out non-compliant transactions.
-For example, a block generator could require that transactions include AML/KYC information in its reference data.
+The block proposer may enforce local “policies” to filter out non-compliant transactions.
+For example, a block proposer could require that transactions include AML/KYC information in its reference data.
 Since policy enforcement is not a part of the protocol rules, it is flexible, can be changed at will, and may use confidential information that should not be shared with the whole network.

 ## Future improvements